zoran-horvat/easy-parse/README.md

-# Easy Parse: Parser Generator and Plaintext Compiler
+# Easy Parse: Grammar-based Plaintext Parser with Fluent Builder

-Library project which helps incorporate parsing and compiling plaintext into other projects.
+Easy Parse is the library project which helps incorporate parsing and compiling plaintext into other projects.
 Basic feature include:
-* Compiling grammar into a reusable parser definition - Parser generation is an expensive operation, and hence it is done only once per grammar
-* Loading parser definition at run time - Building a parser from XML definition is cheap and it can be done over and over again with every execution of the program
-* Applying the parser to plaintext - Parser can be applied to a plaintext to build a parse tree for that text
-* Compiling the parse tree into an object - Caller can supply a custom compiler which will be applied to the parse tree

-Grammar format is intuitive and simple.
-It mostly resembles what one would write with pencil and paper.
-Below is an example of a valid grammar which recognizes arithmetic expressions with addition and subtraction.
-Operators are applied from left to right.
+* Defining grammar by combining literals and regular expressions into complex (possibly recursive) definitions
+* Associating functions that transform recognized text into objects
+* Generating a compiler object from the grammar and mapping functions
+* Applying the compiler to convert any text that satisfies grammar into a graph of objects

 ## Installing Easy Parse